 What is great about the new lease format is that it is written in an easily understandable, conversational language with minimal legal jargon.
 Some information that is highlighted in the agreement includes:

-Residential property management and rental services, including landlords, must be knowledgeable about the rules and regulations under this act.
+Residential management and rental services, including landlords, must be knowledgeable about the rules and regulations under this act.

 Both landlord and tenants can prematurely end the tenancy agreement depending on the circumstances.
 The process will be different for the landlord and tenant.
 Landlords must always issue a written notice addressed to the tenants.
-Like the lease agreement, ending a tenancy also requires a landlord to use a specific form.
+Like the agreement, ending a tenancy also requires a landlord to use a specific form.

 It is crucial that you are well-versed with the eviction law in Ontario as you are expected to abide by it and make decisions based on the regulation.
 Once all efforts have been made to salvage the situation in accordance with the act, you can now serve the eviction notice to the tenant.